 A C-section has always been a very scary thing for me.
 The unease of one has been planted in my mind from watching one of the strongest people I know, undergo the surgery and then recover from it.
 It was by no means easy.
 Through her experience, I’ve acquired the fear and carried it with me from before I got married.

-Finding out I had to go through the same traumatized me in the moment like nothing I had ever felt before.
+After labouring for 4 full days, morning and night, no epidural, no pain management, no sleep, no food, induction, manual stretching to get me to dilate (in which I only reached 1cm in 4 days) and cervix checks – I was defeated.
+I had my mind set on a natural delivery which is what got me through every excruciating contraction over 80 hours.
+Finding out I had to go through the surgery traumatized me in the moment like nothing I had ever felt before.
 Go figure – the surgery entails the doctor cutting through 7 layers, removing your insides to get to your uterus, then cutting that open, to pull out a baby – all while you’re awake. =/

 Anyways, after the op, nurses wheeled me from recovery to the permanent room where I’d be staying for the next few days.
 They lined my bed up beside the existing one in the room.
 I waited for additional staff to come in to transfer me from one bed to the other.
 NEWS FLASH – that’s not how it works.
 One of the two nurses told me to shift on to the new bed (which was higher than the one I was laying on) on my own.
 You should’ve seen my face.
 HOW THE HECK AM I SUPPOSE TO DO THAT?
 She read my facial expression and smiled.
 “You simply have to slide your hips and shoulders left, right, left, right.”
 My body didn’t even know how to do that.
 My brain wasn’t exactly sending signals to my hips or shoulders to follow instructions.
 But with a little bit of encouragement, I was able to achieve the scary feat.
 I was so numb chest down, I felt nothing.
 But that sensation, was a strange feeling in itself.